 Promoting a healthy workplace

 A cafeteria provides healthy dining options for Kresge staff and guests.
 Employee work stations are equipped with sit-to-stand desks and a quarter-mile walking path through the campus’ prairie landscape encircles the facility.
 Views overlook wetlands and wildlife which include great blue herons, hummingbirds, a red fox and a family of Canada geese that return to the site every spring to nest.

 Site and Landscape

-Our campus grounds resemble Michigan’s indigenous prairie grassland and feature more than 50 native species of grasses and wildflowers, as well as a butterfly garden.
+Our 3-acre campus sits on restored Michigan indigenous prairie grassland and feature more than 50 native species of grasses and wildflowers, as well as a butterfly garden.

 The grounds also feature a constructed wetland with two ponds and a cistern that can store up to 18,000 gallons of rainwater.
-This cistern ensures that the ponds have enough water throughout the year and provides irrigation for the vegetated roof areas during dry periods.
+This cistern ensures that the ponds have enough water throughout the year and provides irrigation for the vegetated green roofs during dry periods.

 Our campus was designed to reduce the volume of stormwater that runs off the site.
 The native plants and constructed wetland work with the vegetated roof areas and bioswales, or shallow channels planted with vegetation, to retain rainwater.
 Our parking lot and walkways are covered with pervious pavers resting on layers of crushed rock, which allows rainwater to filter into the ground instead of being channeled to the city’s sewage treatment facility.

 Living walls improve indoor air quality, contributing to a healthier workplace.Photo: Ryan Southen